TanManWeb/localhost-conditional-tag/README.md

 - to display messages and/or execute snippets of code only on the live website

 ## Installation
-1. Unzip the plugin files.
+1. After you download it, unzip the plugin files.
 1. Upload the entire plugin folder to the "/wp-content/plugins/" directory of your WordPress installation.
 2. Activate the plugin through the "Plugins" menu in WordPress.